-MRSK deploys web apps anywhere from bare metal to cloud VMs using Docker with zero downtime.
-It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is stopped.
-It works seamlessly across multiple hosts, using SSHKit to execute commands.
-It was built for Rails applications, but works with any type of web app that can be containerized with Docker.
+MRSK uses the dynamic reverse-proxy Traefik to hold requests, while the new app container is started and the old one is stopped — working seamlessly across multiple hosts, using SSHKit to execute commands.
+Originally built for Rails apps, MRSK will work with any type of web app that can be containerized with Docker.

 MRSK seeks to bring the advance in ergonomics pioneered by these commercial offerings to deploying web apps anywhere.
 Whether that’s low-cost cloud options without the managed-service markup from the likes of Digital Ocean, Hetzner, OVH, etc, or it’s your own colocated bare metal.
 To MRSK, it’s all the same.
 Feed the config file a list of IP addresses with vanilla Ubuntu servers that have seen no prep beyond an added SSH key, and you’ll be running in literally minutes.